Gland

+Glands are mostly composed of epithelial tissue, and typically have a supporting framework of connective tissue, and a capsule.

 Structure

 Development

 Every gland is formed by an ingrowth from an epithelial surface.
 This ingrowth may in the beginning possess a tubular structure, but in other instances glands may start as a solid column of cells which subsequently becomes tubulated.

 As growth proceeds, the column of cells may split or give off offshoots, in which case a compound gland is formed.
 In many glands, the number of branches is limited, in others (salivary, pancreas) a very large structure is finally formed by repeated growth and sub-division.
-As a rule, the branches do not unite with one another, but in one instance, the liver, this does occur when a reticulated compound gland is produced.
+As a rule, the branches do not unite with one another.
+One exception to this rule is the liver; this occurs when a reticulated compound gland is produced.
 In compound glands the more typical or secretory epithelium is found forming the terminal portion of each branch, and the uniting portions form ducts and are lined with a less modified type of epithelial cell.

 Glands are classified according to their shape.